-- Spread out students and staff within available space, and encourage outdoor activities and programs, as much as possible. - K-12 staff and students in Grades 4 to 12 are required to wear masks during PHE/outdoor program classes when they are indoors and a barrier is not present.

-- Students are not required to wear masks during high-intensity physical activities6 (e.g. stationary bike, weightlifting, basketball, soccer); mask use during these activities is left to students' personal choice.
-Staff are encouraged to move high-intensity physical activities outdoors whenever possible. - For low intensity activities (e.g. yoga, walking), students are required to wear masks when they are indoors and a barrier is not present.
+- Spread out students and staff within available space, and encourage outdoor activities and programs as much as possible. - K-12 staff and students in Grades 4 to 12 are required to wear masks during PHE/outdoor program classes when they are indoors, and a barrier is not present. - Students are not required to wear masks during high-intensity physical activities (e.g. stationary bike, weightlifting, basketball, soccer).
+Mask use during these activities is left to students' personal choice. - Staff are encouraged to move high-intensity physical activities outdoors whenever possible. - Shared equipment can be used provided it is cleaned and disinfected as per the guidelines in the Cleaning and Disinfecting section of this document, - Students should be encouraged to practice proper hand hygiene before and after using frequently touched pieces of equipment as well as proper respiratory etiquette. - Equipment that touches the mouth (e.g. water bottles) should not be shared unless cleaned and disinfected in between uses. - For low intensity activities (e.g. yoga, walking), students are required to wear masks when they are indoors, and a barrier is not present.

-Why are masks not required during high intensity physical activity?
+Why are masks not required during high intensity physical activity in middle & secondary schools?
 During high intensity physical activity, respiration rates are increased (resulting in a wet mask) and the wearer is more likely to touch their face and adjust the mask frequently.
 These factors lessen the protective value a mask may offer.
 In addition, a wet mask is more difficult to breathe through; those wearing masks during high intensity activities should change them as soon as they become wet.